 Step 1: Creating the Brush Stroke

 The first thing we’ll need to do is to create the brush strokes.
-Take you brush, paint and paper and apply some simple brush strokes.
+Take your brush, paint, and paper and apply some simple brush strokes.
 Allow plenty of time for the paint to dry before scanning.
-The amount of time will depend on the type of paint and how thick it is, but generally you should wait at least 24 hours.
+The amount of time will depend on the type of paint and how thick it is, but generally, you should wait at least 24 hours.

 Step 2: Scanning

 Once the paint is completely dry you can scan the image at 300 DPI.
 Here is a look at the image that I have scanned.